What might be possible if a community of organization members were fully engaged and using their strengths to collectively achieve shared visions?

 This Appreciative Inquiry foundations course includes mini-lectures, and experiential learning (individual, pairs, trios, small group, and large group) as well as auditory and visual materials to enhance the learning experience.
 Each day has a morning and afternoon session; a morning and afternoon break; and one hour for lunch.

-This training is designed for: Leaders in businesses and corporations, community development, educational organizations governmental organizations, and nonprofit organizations–in short, anyone who wants to learn how to facilitate Appreciative Inquiry.
+Leaders in businesses and corporations, community development, educational organizations governmental organizations, and nonprofit organizations–in short, anyone who wants to learn how to facilitate Appreciative Inquiry.

 TRAINING SCHEDULE AND HOURS